judaicadh/earlymodernworkshop/src/content/documents/2024/Gray - all texts.docx.md

 ---
-title: "The Representation of the Land of Israel in Joseph Karo’s *Shulhan ‘Arukh*"
+title: "The Representation of the Land of Israel in Joseph Karo’s <em>Shulhan ‘Arukh</em>"
 author: "Alyssa M. Gray, Hebrew Union College-Jewish Institute of Religion"
 volume: 21
 year: "2024"